Medically reviewed by: Nancy Satur, MD

 Don’t worry, I’m not going to give you too hard of a scolding!
 Sure, we don’t want you to pick or squeeze pimples or blackheads for many reasons: it can cause scarring, infection, and even more acne breakouts.

 There are certain kinds of pimples you never ever want to pop: deep, painful lesions (nodules).
 Attempting to pop these will hurt a LOT and won’t get you anywhere!
 They’re just too deep under the skin’s surface.
-Instead, an effective option for these types of lesions is to see an in-person dermatologist for a cortisone injection.
-It may sound extreme, but it helps reduce scarring, and scarring is more common with those big, bad, deep-down pimples.
+Instead, an effective option for these types of lesions is often to see an in-person dermatologist for a cortisone injection.
+It may sound extreme, but it can help reduce scarring, and scarring is typically more common with those big, bad, deep-down pimples.

 Here’s a great alternative to popping zits: cover them with hydrocolloid bandages (also called acne patches, stickers, or dots).
 They help draw out the white gunk that’s clogging up the pore and speed up the healing process, too.
 Slap one on before you head to bed and leave it on for up to 24 hours.
 We make our own emergency spot patch here at Curology, and you can find other hydrocolloid bandages at your local drugstore.
 Head’s up — it’s best if you don’t apply any acne treatments right under the hydrocolloid bandage, as it could lead to irritation (plus, the bandage might not be able to stick to your skin).